 I’ll be doing a post on arranging a little later on, but the phrase “thriller, filler, spiller” really helped me decide how to arrange my wreath.
 I knew I wanted to have one larger cutting near the bottom (thriller) and I purchased a large pot of the String of Pearls variety of succulent to use to make the wreath unified and add a more flowing element (spiller).

 Use Scissors or a Dowel to Poke Holes in the Wreath then Add the Cuttings

 Now the fun (and hard work) begins!
 You’ll need some sort of tool to poke holes in the wreath.
 I decided to use scissors since the size was about right, but you could use a pencil, a dowel, a stick, or anything else you can think of.
 Once you have a hole, put your cutting in it and, viola!

-If you need to hang your wreath up sooner than 6 weeks after making it you’ll want to purchase some flower clips (like giant bobby pins or the wire things that you use to hold curlers in your hair).
+If you need to hang your wreath up sooner than 6 weeks after making it you’ll want to purchase some greening pins (like giant bobby pins or the wire things that you use to hold curlers in your hair).
 I wish I would have!
-I ended up using some paper clips cut in half and that worked ok, but next time I’ll be getting some real clips.
-Daniel sells these with his cuttings for just $8 per 100.
-That is a steal and totally worth it!
-Basically, the clip goes over a leaf or the stem of the cutting and into the wreath to help hold it in place.
+I ended up using some paper clips cut in half and that worked ok, but next time I’ll be getting some real greening pins.
+Basically, the pin goes over a leaf or the stem of the cutting and into the wreath to help hold it in place.
 Even though my wreath was laying flat (as it should be) I had some cuttings that didn’t want to stay put.
 Some didn’t have a very long stem or, in the case of the string of pearls, just wouldn’t go in a hole in the wreath.
-So, moral of the story… buy clips!
+So, moral of the story… buy greening pins!

 Keep the Succulent Wreath Flat for 6-8 Weeks